Do Medication Carts Improve Patient Safety?

 The Best Features of Medication Carts

 Medication carts come in many flavors and are generally customizable to fit the workflows of hospital units.
 Their intent is to provide controlled, precise, secure administration of medications.
-With many sizes, features, and functionalities from which to choose, hospitals and medical facilities have plenty of options.
+With many sizes, features,

 Secure access is a must.
 Most will offer an electronic keypad locking mechanism or an ID badge access point.
 This ensures only those nurses who are authorized can retrieve the medications from the pull-out drawers within the cart.
 Pharmacy technicians fill the drawers with patient-specific medications, then lock the drawers into place.
 Nurses need only to log into the cart, pull out the drawer specific to their patient, and administer the medications.
 The unit self-locks behind them and requires another nurse login to access to administer medications to another patient.

 The medication carts should contain integrated software that not only grants access but also tracks that access, the “comings and goings” of users, if you will.
 In this way, hospitals can keep tabs on who entered the carts and the medications they retrieved.
 This feature provides a “paper trail” of sorts, giving hospitals assurance during audits and holding nurses accountable for their actions.

 At the most basic level, medication carts provide pharmacy a means to transport medications.
 Hospital pharmacies are rarely located on the patient floor and are never on every patient floor.
 They may be in the hospital basement, a separate floor or even an adjacent building.
 By making medication carts mobile, the pharmacy is able to travel to patient bedside.
 While decentralized medication rooms enable the pharmacy to bring medications to various hospital floors, medication carts extend that mobility to actual patient rooms.